BTAA Committee and TEAM

 Matthew D. Pitt (Founding Chair)

-Mary Anne Rosier Canberra based MaryAnne has lost a brother and a sister to brain tumours.
+Canberra based MaryAnne has lost a rother and a sister to brain tumours.
 Over her long involvement with BTAA she has initiated the Paediatric Resource Project, initiated the Wear a Hat for a Day for BTAA, answered the BTAA Freecall and co-convened the ACT Brain Tumour Support Network.
 Mary Anne has worked as a primary school teacher and a

 Denis Strangman AM (Founding Secretary, former Public Officer)